Hour 1: Michelle's Horrible Advice (feat. Michelle Beadle)

 Like,

-16. Wait, is it 18 or 21?
+Wait, is it 18 or 21?
 16 and 21.
+16 you drive, 21 you can drink.

-10. 10 is not a big one.
+10 is a big one.
+10 you can be a little bit more.

+10 is not a big feeling.
 10 is a big one.
-Double dodge.

-No. Get this nine out of here.
+I am double digits now.
+No, get this nine out of here.

+I'm 10.
 Where is 50, Michelle?

 If you had to rank it and be accurate with the ranking, where is it in the top five?

-feel great.
 So I'm just sort of like, all right, we're going to enjoy this one, plan a good vacation for next summer.
+And then, yeah, like keep it moving.

-We had a Moss Miami party down here that was a part of the celebration where I invited just about everybody from my life down here for a like that would there were yeah where were you Michelle thousands of people there not invited but that's just classic Dan and me like this is the kind of friendship that I can't
+We had a big party down here.
+We had a Moss Miami party down here that was a part of the celebration where I invited just about everybody from my life down here.

+I always love it.
 Do it more often.

-And whenever I watch the commercials and the commercials have an athlete who's not allowed to wear the gear that because that costs extra to put the gear from the NFL in your commercial, it cheapens the product for me.
+during some of the baseball yesterday, and I saw that a commercial uh josh johnson not the former blue jay and marlin but the quarterback josh johnson has a commercial because he's played for 14 teams and so he was just going through the jerseys but none of them were authentic nfl jerseys because you have to pay for that and i whenever i watch the commercials and the commercials have an athlete who's not allowed to wear the gear that because that costs extra to put the gear from the nfl in your commercial it cheapens the product for me.

 I can't take the product seriously, but I thought that was good work by Josh Johnson's agent to get him work when he has played for 14 NFL teams.

-I think I know Case Keenum has been on there where he just shows up.
-You need a backup.
+I think I know Case Keenum has been on there where he just shows up, you need a backup, I'm there for you.
+But that's a good agent right there.

 The Red Sox were super hurt, right?

-So they're starting a pitcher in a deciding game, Connolly Early, who shouldn't be in that situation pitching that game.
+So, they're starting a pitcher in a deciding game, Connolly Early, who shouldn't be in that situation pitching that game.
 But the Yankees were

 countering with Schlittler, who also hasn't started very many games.